JohnLCaron/rlauxe/docs/SamplePopulations.md

 Each AuditableCard has a **Style**, which has the possibleContests that might be on that card.
 Read through the manifest and count the cards that might contain a contest: that equals contest.Npop.

-A **Batch** emphasizes the partitioning of cards into physical containers.
+A **Batch** emphasizes the partitioning of cards into physical containers; we may or may not have a vote subtotal for it.

 A **Pool** is a batch with vote subtotals and a physical container distinct from other pools.
-We dont currently need Batches that arent Pools, so we will just use Pool instead of Batch here.

-A Pool is disjoint, a Style can be shared by many cards without implying the cards are stored in seperate containers.
+Batch/Pool's have disjoint cards, but a Style can be shared by many cards without implying the cards are stored in seperate containers.

-When a card is in a Pool, the card.poolId is set.
-To find out what cards are in a pool, read through the card manifest.
+For OneAudit, card.poolId is set iff a card is in a OneAudit Pool.
+Otherwise, it may be set.
+To find all cards in a pool, read through the card manifest.

-We allow the possibility that the card style may be different from the card.poolId (although our use cases for that have evaporated).
+In general, on a card, the Style is different from the Pool, but since a pool is a Style, they could also refer to the same object.

 ## Examples